abhitopia/ZendeskRateThrottllingPrototype/README.md

 The usage pattern may look like this.
 ![Usage pattern](./usage.png)

-As can be seen, the average usage is 272 / 700 only however the usage peaks at certain hours.
+As can be seen, the average usage is 272 only.
+However the usage peaks at certain hours (around 6 PM).

 Suppose a third party who has access to the API wishes to make API calls while ensuring that internal operations of the organization in consideration are not disrupted.